 How do you know if you’d be good at UX writing?

-If you love efficient well-constructed interfaces, understand that all copy is also relationship-building, and notice when interfaces are hard to use, then you have good instincts.
+If you love efficient well-constructed information, understand that all copy is also relationship-building, and notice when user interfaces are hard to use, then you have good instincts.

 To succeed, you’ll want to match those instincts with these skills:

 - A strong command of spelling, mechanics, and grammar

 - An efficiency with words (poets, take notice!)

 - A willingness to compromise with teammates